Boundary Flat Bands with Topological Spin Textures Protected by Sub-chiral Symmetry: Generic theory

-{\it Generic theory.---} For a chiral symmetric Hamiltonian, there exists an operator $\mathcal{C}$ anticommuting with the Hamiltonian, i.e., $\{\mathcal{C},\mathcal{H}\}=0$.
-The chiral symmetry is a kind of nonspatial symmetry, so the chiral symmetry operator has no momentum dependence in any momentum-space basis~\cite{Chiu2015RMP}.
+For a chiral symmetric Hamiltonian, there exists an operator $\mathcal{C}$ anticommuting with the Hamiltonian, i.e., $\{\mathcal{C},\mathcal{H}\}=0$.
+The chiral symmetry is {\zb an internal} symmetry, so the chiral symmetry operator has no momentum dependence in any momentum-space basis~\cite{Chiu2015RMP}.
 Besides the anticommutation relation with the Hamiltonian and the momentum independence, the chiral symmetry operator needs to satisfy two more constraints, i.e., unitary and $\mathcal{C}^{2}=1$ (here $1$ denotes an identity matrix with dimension determined by the basis).
 In this work, we generalize the chiral symmetry by only releasing the constraint of momentum independence.
-As we will show below, such a generalization is justified and rather useful in understanding the properties of the topological boundary states.
+As we will show below, such a generalization is justified and rather useful in understanding the properties of topological boundary states.

 To be specific, when there exists a momentum-dependent unitary matrix satisfying

 and $\mathcal{C}^{2}(\bk_{\parallel})=1$, we claim that the Hamiltonian $\mathcal{H}(k_{\perp},\bk_{\parallel})$ has a sub-chiral symmetry.
 The prefix ``sub'' describes the fact that the operator $\mathcal{C}(\bk_{\parallel})$ only depends on partial components of the momentum vector.
 Here we have decomposed the momentum vector into two parts, i.e., $\bk=(k_{\perp},\bk_{\parallel})$.
 The component $k_{\perp}$ refers to the momentum perpendicular to the edge or surface considered to be cut open, and $\bk_{\parallel}$ refers to the momentum components parallel to the edge or surface.
 Why the sub-chiral symmetry can still be interpreted as a chiral symmetry is because when one focuses on the topological boundary states on a given boundary, the momenta along directions with periodic boundary conditions are good quantum numbers, and can be viewed as parameters of a 1D Hamiltonian.
 When $\mathcal{C}(\bk_{\parallel})$ has no momentum dependence, it just goes back to the conventional chiral symmetry.